Looking Beyond Covid-19 to Better Support Patients in Clinical Trials

 The work entailed the team engaging in discussion with stakeholders from across the R&D ecosystem and made it clear that transforming the patient experience for clinical trials is dependent on factors both internal and external to the healthcare ecosystem.
 This further reinforces the need for the ecosystem to continue transparent and open collaboration with different stakeholder groups.
 This Clinical Trials in 2031 and Beyond report can help the ecosystem understand some of the diverse drivers that influence the future of clinical trials.
 With that, it enables stakeholders in the ecosystem to prepare for potential scenarios to ensure patient-centric clinical trials in the future.

 Furthermore, the drivers identified in the Clinical Trials in 2031 and Beyond report helped to reinforce areas of opportunity for TransCelerate to lead the transformation of clinical trials to be more patient-centric.
-TransCelerate acknowledges major drivers influencing the future of clinical trials including the ecosystem’s attitude and behavior towards data sharing and the willingness, trust, and ability for individuals to participate in trials.
-TransCelerate is committed to the positive evolution of major drivers like these through strategic initiatives working to improve participant data return, the enrollment of diverse populations, clinical trial accessibility and personalized participation experiences.
+TransCelerate acknowledges major drivers influencing the future of clinical trials including the ecosystem’s attitude and behavior towards data sharing and the willingness, trust, and ability of individuals to participate in trials.
+TransCelerate is committed to the positive evolution of major drivers like these through strategic initiatives working to improve participant data return, the enrollment of diverse populations, clinical trial accessibility, and personalized participation experiences.

 |Clinical Trials in 2031 and Beyond||Report that utilizes a scenario planning exercise to explore the potential drivers influencing the future of clinical trials.
 Building on input from diverse thought leaders in the healthcare ecosystem, it further organizes the identified drivers into a matrix, which can be utilized to explore how combinations of the drivers might impact clinical trials in the future.
 To aid the thought process, the MCTC team has identified four potential future scenarios of clinical trials and outlined the characteristics of each scenario.|